SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==

+= v2.7.3 =
+* Add an option to display a supportive button at the end of an article.

 = v2.7.2 =
 * Add a new style for the locked article button.